GarrettJudd/FFIEC/Data Warehouse/Azure Security and Compliance Blueprint - FFIEC Data Warehouse Overview.md

 A SQL Load Balancer manages SQL traffic, ensuring high performance.
 All virtual machines in this reference architecture deploy in an availability set with SQL Server instances configured in an Always On availability group for high-availability and disaster-recovery capabilities.

-This data warehouse reference architecture also includes an Active Directory (Active Directory) tier for management of resources within the architecture.
+This data warehouse reference architecture also includes an Active Directory tier for management of resources within the architecture.
 The Active Directory subnet enables easy adoption under a larger Active Directory forest structure, allowing for continuous operation of the environment even when access to the larger forest is unavailable.
 All virtual machines are domain-joined to the Active Directory tier and use Active Directory group policies to enforce security and compliance configurations at the operating system level.

 A virtual machine serves as a management bastion host, providing a secure connection for administrators to access deployed resources.
 The data loads into the staging area through this management bastion host. **Microsoft recommends configuring a VPN or Azure ExpressRoute connection for management and data import into the reference architecture subnet.**